bhavberi/IIITH-Resources/Semester-1/Computer_Programming/Quizzes/Midsem.md

     return 0;
     }
 ```

-    What is the output of the above program on the keyboard input "12 thirty-two" ?

   - [ ] 0
   - [x] 1
   - [ ] 2
   - [ ] -1

-4.
+4. What will be ouput of the program on the keyboard input "12 32" ?
 ```C
   #include <stdio.h>
   int main()